Guidelines for Projects

 offer comments and questions after your report, as time allows.

-- For one of your formal writing assignments in this class, you can write a
+- For your last formal writing assignment in this class, you will write a

 paper on the topic of your oral report, and it can include discussion of your